node-techno-lab/node-cluster/doc/crash-in-async-method.md

 Because the `settimeout()` error is thrown from another execution stack, scheduled after the `Express` callback function terminates, we cannot just catch this error using the `try/catch` block.

-To catch all of these out of band errors, we need to globally register the `uncaughtException` handler where we can log the message, send it to a REST endpoint, ....
+To catch all of these out of band errors, we need to globally register the `uncaughtException` handler where we can log the error message, send the error to a REST endpoint, ....

 * the error thrown in the `setTiemout()` callback will be catched in the `uncaughtException` handler
 * the worker process will no crashes and not be restarted by the master

-Update the `server.ts` (because applicabled to master and worke processes)
+Update the `server.ts` (because applicabled to master and worker processes)

 ```typescript
 export class Server {